cxdongjack/ST3-CommandOnSave/README.md

 # Sublime Text 3 Plugin, it executes a command on file save

-1. set the cammnd base on project, bring up the Command Palette (Command+Shift+P on OS X, Control+Shift+P on Linux/Windows), then input "Project: Edit"
+## set the cammnd base on project, bring up the Command Palette (Command+Shift+P on OS X, Control+Shift+P on Linux/Windows), then input "Project: Edit".

-'''js
+'''javascript
 {
     "folders":
     [